cypress-io/cypress-documentation/source/guides/guides/environment-variables.md

 - {% urlHash "Export as `CYPRESS_*`" Option-3-CYPRESS %}
 - {% urlHash "Pass in the CLI as `--env`" Option-4-env %}
 - {% urlHash "Set an environment variable within your plugins."
 Option-5-Plugins %}
-- {% urlHash "Set an environment variable within test options."
-Option-6-Test-Options %}
+- {% urlHash "Set an environment variable within test configuration."
+Option-6-Test-Configuration %}

 Don't feel obligated to pick just one method.
 It is common to use one strategy for local development but another when running in {% url 'CI' continuous-integration %}.